-Local 1000 shall secure union leave for the Local 1000 statewide officers as follows:

-The President, the Board Chair and Statewide Officers shall have full time union leave.
+Local 1000 shall secure union leave for the Local 1000 statewide officers as follows: The President and Vice President/Secretary-Treasurer shall have full time union leave.
+The Board Chair shall have at least half-time union leave.

-(b) Should union leave not be available, Local 1000 shall pay directly to the Local 1000 statewide Officers the State salary the statewide officer would have drawn while on union leave, including any scheduled State salary adjustments during the their term of office.
-In addition, Local 1000 shall pay the cost of any benefits that would have been paid by the State employer for the period of union leave.
+- (b) Should union leave not be available, Local 1000 shall pay directly to the Local 1000 statewide Officers the State salary the statewide officer would have drawn while on union leave, including any scheduled State salary adjustments during their term of office.
+In addition, Local 1000 shall pay the cost of any benefits that would have been paid by the State employer for the period of union leave. - 3.1.01 Vacancies

-3.1.01 Vacancies